CLAD23/CLAD/README.md

 Res-TSSDNet does not use a config file, and you just need to download the [pretrained model released by authors](https://github.com/ghua-ac/end-to-end-synthetic-speech-detection/blob/main/pretrained/Res_TSSDNet_time_frame_61_ASVspoof2019_LA_Loss_0.0017_dEER_0.74%25_eEER_1.64%25.pth) and change the `res_tssdnet_model_path` in the config to its path.

+### Preparation for the Evaluation of SAMO

+To evaluate the SAMO model, we have incorporated its code directly into our repository.
+The only modification made is to the import lines to ensure it works correctly.
+Follow these steps to prepare for the SAMO evaluation:

+1. Download the `aasist` directory from the [SAMO repository](https://github.com/sivannavis/samo/tree/main/samo/aasist) and place it in the root of this repository.
+(This is required for loading the SAMO model released by the authors.)

+2. Download the pretrained SAMO model from the [official release](https://github.com/sivannavis/samo/blob/main/models/samo.pt), and update the `samo_model_path` variable with the path to the downloaded model file.

 ## Acknowledgements
 We would like to thank the authors and contributors of the following open source projects and datasets that we used in our work.
 We acknowledge their valuable efforts and generous sharing of their resources.